I was so excited to get a day on the water to one of my favorite places; the backside of the island, for some high-quality relaxation time.

 The crew for the day was: Alex, Sonia, Monique, and last but not least Elito and Rebecca who personally welcomed us for the special press tour – i Travel Belize, San Pedro Scoop and San Pedro Sun.
 They shared a bit about their vision of wanting to do something unique and highly enjoyable and wanted our feedback.
 I would definitely say they hit the mark.
 Houseboats are a very cool way to travel.
 That day it was combined with excellent staff, family, great fellow writers, and yummy food.
 What more could a girl ask for?

 I am giving the crew a fabulous 2 thumbs up and there are many reasons why.
-A few of my top ones: golden crispy fritters, 2 kinds of fresh baked cookies and cupcake brownies, fajitas on the upper deck grill and fresh made specialty virgin and alcohol beverages. 😉
+A few of my top ones: golden crispy fritters, 2 kinds of fresh-baked cookies and cupcake brownies, fajitas on the upper deck grill and fresh-made specialty virgin and alcoholic beverages. 😉

 But there was so much more…..

 - A trip to one of my favorite places – off the west side of Ambergris Caye.

 - A cool collection of floaty and other toys on their tour.